xdrip/xdrip_docs/docs/use/alarms.md

 <img src="../images/M-S-AA-EAb.png" style="zoom:75%;" />

-In the example below if you set Alarm at forecasted low (min) to 90 minutes, il will trigger.
-See the red dotted line?
-It's the forecasted BG if it will continue with the same trend, as extrapolated from the previous measurements.
+In the example below if you set Alarm at forecasted low (min) to 50 minutes, il will trigger.
+The red dotted line is the forecasted BG trend, extrapolated from the previous measurements.

 <img src="../images/M-S-AA-EAb2.png" style="zoom:75%;" />